 Market risk is the risk that changes in market prices including foreign exchange rates and interest rates will affect the Company's income or the value of its financial instruments.
-The Company records its investments using the close price at the end of the reporting period.
-Changes in the close price will affect the fair value of these investments.
-A 5% change in the value of the Company's investments on the last day of the period with all other facts/assumptions held constant, would have affected net loss of the Company for the nine months ended September 30, 2013, by approximately \$160,000.
+The Company records its investments using the closing price at the end of the reporting period.
+Changes in the closing price will affect the fair value of these investments.
+A 5% change in the value of the Company's investments on the last day of the period with all other facts/assumptions held constant, would have affected net income (loss) of the Company for the three month period ended March 31, 2014, by approximately \$200,000.